A Novel Robust Optimization Model for Nonlinear Support Vector Machine: Literature review

-When information on the probability distribution of the training data are available, RO is combined with \emph{Chance-Constrained Programming} (CCP) and \emph{Distributionally Robust Optimization} (DRO) (\cite{Ket2024,JiaPen2024}).
-The \emph{Minimax Probability Machine} (MPM) is the first robust approach in the SVM context that minimizes the worst-case probability of misclassification (\cite{LanGhaBhaJor2002}).
+When partial or complete information on the probability distribution of the training data are available, other solution techniques dealing with uncertainties such as \emph{Chance-Constrained Programming} (CCP) and \emph{Distributionally Robust Optimization} (DRO) have been considered in the SVM literature (\cite{Ket2024,JiaPen2024}).
+The \emph{Minimax Probability Machine} (MPM) is the first distributionally robust SVM approach that minimizes the worst-case probability of misclassification (\cite{LanGhaBhaJor2002}).
 In \cite{MalLopVai2020} the MPMs are extended and applied to the robust profit-driven churn prediction.
 Within the MPM framework, the use of Cobb-Douglas function for maximizing the expected class accuracies under a worst-case distribution setting is proposed in \cite{MalLopCar2022}.
+As far as it concerns DRO methods applied to SVM, we mention the recent work of \cite{FacMagPot2022} where a moment-based distributionally robust extension of the \cite{LiuPot2009} formulation is designed.
 The problem of robust feature selection with CCP is explored in \cite{LopMalCar2018} by using difference of convex functions.
-Within the multiclass context, in \cite{LopMalCar2017} a robust formulation for multiclass classification via TWSVM is proposed.
-As far as it concerns DRO methods applied to SVM, we mention the recent work of \cite{FacMagPot2022} where a moment-based distributionally robust extension of the \cite{LiuPot2009} formulation is designed.
-Finally, a combination of CCP and DRO techniques applied to linear SVMs with uncertain data is explored in \cite{WanFanPar2018,Kha-ShiBab-AzaHos-NodPar2023}.
+Within the multiclass context, in \cite{LopMalCar2017} a robust CCP formulation for multiclass classification via TWSVM is proposed.
+Finally, a combination of CCP and DRO techniques applied to linear and nonlinear SVM models with uncertain data is explored in \cite{WanFanPar2018,Kha-ShiBab-AzaHos-NodPar2023} and in \cite{LinFangFangGao2024,LinFangFangGaoLuo2024}, respectively.

 All the approaches discussed so far are listed in Table \ref{tab_SVM_literature_review}.
 For a comprehensive review of RO techniques applied to SVM models the reader is referred to \cite{SinGhoShu2020}.